antw/quinn/README.md

 #### 0.4.1 _January 20th, 2012_

-Fixed for occasional errors when clicking on the bar of sliders when animation is enabled.
+Fix for an occasional error when clicking on the bar of sliders when animation is enabled.

 #### 0.4.0 _December 8th, 2011_